Biodiversity

 Café Amazon Park Carbon Credit Project according to VERRA standard

-OR plan to developing Café Amazon Park in Lampang Province on an area of 615 rai for sustainable business development from upstream activities.
-Research and development (R&D) center will be established to develop coffee seedlings in supporting the expansion of Café Amazon branches both domestically and internationally in the long term.
-OR has also prepared the VERRA carbon credit project with shade-grown coffee planting standards to calculate carbon credits, which aligns with OR’s goals to achieve carbon neutrality by 2030 and reaching net zero greenhouse gas emissions by 2050.
+OR is committed to developing Café Amazon Park in Lampang Province, covering an area of 615 rai, as a hub for sustainable business development from the upstream stage.
+The project includes the establishment of a research and innovation development center to produce coffee seedlings to support long-term branch expansion both domestically and internationally, while creating livelihood opportunities for local communities.
+These efforts support OR’s targets to achieve carbon neutrality by 2030 and net zero greenhouse gas emissions by 2050.

 Biodiversity Study and Survey Project of Café Amazon Park